analogueorm/analogue/readme.md

 # Analogue ORM

-**Analogue** is a translation of the Eloquent ORM, but implemented as a Data Mapper.
+**Analogue** is a port of the laravel's *Eloquent ORM*, implemented as a Data Mapper.
 It aims to provide a flexible, decoupled and easy to use ORM for large application designs.

 ##Main Features :

-* Extendable Repositories
+* Map SQL Database to database agnostic objects.
+* Store Entity as a 'root aggregate', saving related Entities on the fly.
 * Make queries using the Fluent Query Builder
-* Lazy loading of relationships
+* Lazy loading of relationships via Proxy objects.
-* Eager Loading (N+1)
+* Eager Loading for solving the N+1 problem
 * Timestamps support
+* Soft Deletes
 * Polymorphic Relationships
 * Dynamic Relationships
-* Entity Events
+* Flexible event system
-* Authentication Driver for Laravel.
+* Out of the box Authentication Driver for Laravel.
-* Laravel 5 ready.
+* Easily Extendable

 ## Installation